rkupferwpi/dataviz-project-template-proposal/README.md

 ## Introduction

-The visualization (viz) project I propose to create is a viz that shows by state the number of National Instant Check System (NICS) background checks that occured during selected years.
-The data NICS background check data was obtained from https://github.com/BuzzFeedNews/nics-firearm-background-checks.
-My primary goal is a map of the US that shows the NICS background check data for that state as a pop up when the user hovers over a state.
-Additionally, I'm creating a stacked bar chart to show the NICS background check data for each state.
+This visualization (viz) project will show by state the number of National Instant Check System (NICS) background checks that occured during selected years.
+The NICS background check data was obtained from https://github.com/BuzzFeedNews/nics-firearm-background-checks.
+The visualization will be a stacked bar chart of the NICS background check data for each state along the horizontal axis.
+The vertical axis will provide the totals.
+The stacked bar chart will be formed from the four types of background checks presented in the data.

 Here is some information on the data.
 The data contains four categories of background checks:
 1. Handguns